webspaceadam/sveltuir/README.md

 With [Sveltuir](https://sveltuir.xyz) i wanted to create a tool that helps me memorize the fretboard of the guitar.
-It can be viewed as a gamification version of the tedious process of learning the the fretboard.
+It can be viewed as a gamification version of the tedious process of learning the fretboard.
 It is rudimental.
 But it does its job.

 ## The Techstack